Sparse Mean Estimation in Adversarial Settings via Incremental Learning: Proofs

 \subsection{Proof of \Cref{lem::information-bound}}

+Consider two probability distributions $\bP_1$ and $\bP_2$, where $\bP_2 = (1-\epsilon)\bP_1 + \epsilon \bQ$ for some distribution $\bQ$.
+Suppose we draw $n$ i.i.d. samples from $\bP_1$.
+Under the strong contamination model (\Cref{assumption::comtamination}) with parameter $\epsilon$, this same set of samples can be equivalently viewed as $\epsilon$-corrupted samples from $\bP_2$.
+Consequently, no algorithm can distinguish between the two cases (see \citet{li2019lecture2} for details).

-To prove this information-theoretic lower bound, we first notice that for two probability distributions $\bP_1, \bP_2$ where $\bP_2=(1-\err)\bP_1+\err \bQ$ and $\bQ$ is another probability distribution, no algorithm can distinguish them under the strong contamination model (\Cref{assumption::comtamination}) with parameter $\err$.
-Hence, we are done if we can find such two probability distributions satisfying our conditions in \Cref{lem::information-bound}.
-Furthermore, it suffices if we can construct a $1$-dimensional example since we can always set the other coordinates to be the same.
-Hence, it remains to construct two probability distributions $\bP_1, \bP_2$ such that \begin{itemize} \item Both distributions have variance at most $\sigma^2$ and third central moment at most $\sigma^3/\sqrt{\err}$; \item We have $\bP_2 = (1 -\err)\bP_1 + \err \bQ$ for some distribution $\bQ$; \item The means for $\bP_1, \bP_2$, denoted by $\mu_1, \mu_2$ respectively, satisfy $|\mu_1 -\mu_2| \geq \sigma\sqrt{\err}$. \end{itemize}
+Therefore, it suffices to construct two probability distributions satisfying the conditions in \Cref{lem::information-bound}.
+Without loss of generality, we focus on the one-dimensional case, since additional coordinates can be set identically.
+We require two distributions $\bP_1, \bP_2$ such that: \begin{itemize} \item Both distributions have variance at most $\sigma^2$ and third central moment at most $\sigma^3/\sqrt{\epsilon}$; \item $\bP_2$ can be written as $(1-\epsilon)\bP_1 + \epsilon \bQ$ for some distribution $\bQ$; \item Their means $\mu_1, \mu_2$ satisfy $|\mu_1 - \mu_2| \geq \sigma\sqrt{\epsilon}$. \end{itemize}